 For about a month and a half during the spring, including the beginnings of spring practices, the Lords had to focus on preparing for the next season without a head coach.
 For Merkle, he had to serve as a senior leader while also not knowing at all what the offensive gameplan was going to entail.
 While he had some participation in the process of hiring a new coach, Monfiletto’s offense had been tailored towards Merkle and any incoming coach was going to have Merkle for just one more season as they tried to implement a long-term future for the offense.

-Merkle met newly-hired head coach James Rosenbury when he came to campus last April, but he did not get the opportunity to talk to the new offensive coordinator and quarterbacks coach Andy Allison until he was hired in the middle of the summer.
+Merkle met newly hired head coach James Rosenbury III when he came to campus last April, but he did not get the opportunity to talk to the new offensive coordinator and quarterback coach Andy Allison until he was hired in the middle of the summer.

-“He facetimed me the day he was hired and we’re able to have about a 20 minute to a half hour conversation,” Merkle said.
-“He pretty much said ‘I appreciate and respect your experience and I’m gonna have you’re back the entire way through the season.’”
+“He FaceTimed me the day he was hired and we were able to have about a 20-minute to half-hour conversation,” Merkle said.
+“He pretty much said ‘I appreciate and respect your experience and I’m gonna have your back the entire way through the season.’”

 Although Allison and Merkle work in collaboration to make the offense run as smoothly as it can, the Allison-Rosenbury system has balanced the run-pass splits significantly.
-Under Monfiletto, Merkle averaged 47.8 pass attempts per game, an astounding amount.
+Under Monfiletto, Merkle averaged an astounding 47.8 pass attempts per game.
 Of the three seasons Merkle played under Monfiletto, Merkle finished second, fourth and fifth in the all-time NCAC records for pass attempts.
-While Allison certainly hasn’t taken the ball out of Merkle’s hands—he’s still averaging a whopping 38.5 pass attempts per game this season—the style of play has taken some of the load off Merkle’s shoulders.
+While Allison certainly hasn’t taken the ball out of Merkle’s hands—he’s still averaging a whopping 38.5 pass attempts per game this season—the new style of play has taken some of the load off Merkle’s shoulders.

-After 26 games of losing, the Lords faced Catholic University in Washington, D.C. the first game of Merkle’s senior year.
-In a double overtime thriller, featuring a season-high 322 passing yards for Merkle to go along with two passing touchdowns and a passing two-point conversion to seal the game, the Lords had finally broken their streak of futility.
-After the walk-off two-point conversion, Merkle told the Collegian, “I don’t know really the words to describe it, it was kind of a hesitant celebration.
-It was like ‘is anything going to get called back?’
+After 26 games of losing, the Lords faced Catholic University in Washington, D.C. for the first game of Merkle’s senior year.
+In a double overtime thriller, featuring a season-high 322 passing yards for Merkle that combined with two passing touchdowns and a passing two-point conversion to seal the game, the Lords had finally broken their streak of futility.
+After the walk-off two-point conversion, Merkle told the Collegian, “I don’t know really the words to describe it; it was kind of a hesitant celebration.
+It was like, ‘is anything going to get called back?’
 You wanted to celebrate and jump up with the world, but you didn’t want anything to happen.”
 After 26 games, Merkle was thinking about all the ways the Lords might lose, that for a brief moment he couldn’t believe they had actually won.

-After getting shut out for only the second time in his career the next game against Ohio Wesleyan and losing to DePauw 21-7, there was some realization setting in that perhaps the offense would struggle even more than in 2018.
-Without a fully healthy offensive line in almost every game and without any 1,000 yard receivers, the Lords have averaged just over 13 points a game leading up to Denison.
+After getting shut out for only the second time in his career in the next game against Ohio Wesleyan and losing to DePauw 21-7 the game afterwards, people started questioning if this year’s offense would be even worse than the 2018 offense.
+With offensive linemen dropping like flies and no more 1,000-yard receivers, the Lords have averaged just over 13 points a game leading up to today’s final game against Denison.

-However, the defense was able to repay Merkle for some of their performances that cost them wins in some of his best career games back in 2017.
-Against Hiram, the Lords won their first home game in three years with a 15-12 defensive battle.
-Merkle was only one of 14 players who had been on the team during the last home win, and one of the even smaller few who actually played a pivotal role.
+However, the 2019 defense was able to make up for costing Merkle so many potential wins he had earlier in his career.
+Against Hiram, the Lords won their first home game in three years in a 15-12 defensive battle.
+Merkle was one of only 14 players who had been on the listed roster during the last home win, and one of even fewer who actually played a pivotal role in the prior victory.

-Merkle got his most recent and quite possibly his final victory of his Collegiate career during a 12-7 Oberlin victory where he played incredibly well despite the offense only scoring one touchdown.
+Merkle got his most recent—and quite possibly his final—victory of his collegiate career during a 12-7 victory against Oberlin, where he played incredibly well despite the offense only scoring one touchdown.
 Completing 29 of his 38 passes for 252 yards with only one interception that was batted in the air by his receiver.
-However, a symptom of the offensive season, Merkle was sacked five times and it took a Michael Picone ’21 interception return for a touchdown to steal the game for Kenyon.
+Despite his gutsy performance, Merkle was sacked five times and only led the offense to a single score.
+The Lords instead won on a miracle Michael Picone ’21 interception return for a touchdown in the final minutes to steal the game for Kenyon.

-As his career has wound down, Merkle has started to end up on the record books for both Kenyon and the NCAC.
-Once the distributor for two wide receivers who ended up in the NCAC record book, it has been Merkle’s year to break records.
-Entering the season as the sixth leading passer in NCAC history, he’s climbed all the way up to second.
-Last week he was congratulated by the announcers on Senior Day for becoming the second person in NCAC history to record 10,000 passing yards in a career.
+As his career started to reach its conclusion, Merkle began to appear at the top of the record books for both Kenyon and the NCAC.
+Entering his senior season with the sixth most passing yards in NCAC history, he has climbed all the way up to second.
+Last week on Senior Day he became only the second person in NCAC history to record 10,000 passing yards in a career.

-Merkle will play in his final game Sat.
-Nov.
+Merkle will play in his final game on Saturday, Nov.
 16 at 1 p.m. in Granville against Denison.